commonsense/conceptnet5/README.md

 Run `pytest --quick` to re-run the tests more quickly, with the assumption that the small test database has already been built.

-Run `pytest --full` to run additional tests on the fully built ConceptNet database.
+Run `pytest --fulldb` to run additional tests on the fully built ConceptNet database.